Eric-nguyen1402/Eric-nguyen1402/README.md

 <br />

-I'm Huy from Viet Nam :vietnam:.I am a Junior Research Engineer who is interested in the following topics: Deep Learning, Robotics(ROS), and Computer Vision.
+I'm Huy from Viet Nam :vietnam:.I am a Junior Scientist who is interested in the following topics: Deep Learning, Robotics(ROS), and Computer Vision.

 **About me**
-- A Junior Research Engineer at AIT(Vienna).
+- A Junior Scientist at AIT(Vienna).

 - 💼 ERASMUS MUNDUS JOINT MASTER in Intelligent Field Robotic Systems at Universitat de Girona (UdG, Spain), the Eötvös Loránd University (ELTE, Hungary).